-People Registered Native Title Body Corporate has the meaning given in section 253 of the Native Title Act.
+The recording addulated by the state of the integristing the state of the state of

+1999 (Cth).
+Proxy means a person who has been appointed to attend, speak and vote at a General Meeting or AGM on behalf of a-Member according to the provisions of the Rule Book.- Register of Former Members means the Register of Former Members kept in accordance with the provisions of the Rule Book.- Register of Members means the Register of Members kept in accordance with the provisions of the Rule Book, also known as the Register of Yinhawangka People.
+Register of Yinhawangka People- means the register to be maintained in accordance with rule 6.
 Registrar means the Registrar of ORIC from time to time.
-Rule Book means this Rule Book and any amendments or substitutions thereto.
-Secretary means a person elected or appointed from time to time to the role of Company Secretary under the provisions of the Rule Book.
-Special Resolution means a resolution of the Corporation passed at a General Meeting by not less than 75% of the votes cast by the Members entitled to vote on a resolution of which written notice was provided in accordance with rule 8.6.
-Yinhawangka Determination means: (a) the Approved Determination of Native Title made made in favour of the Yinhawangka People in Claimant Applications WAD216/2010 and WAD340/2010 on 18 July 2017 (WCD2017/003); (b) any Approved Determination of Native Title made in favour of the Yinhawangka People.
+Representative Registered Native Title Body Corporate has the meaning given to that phrase in section 253 of the Native Title Act Resolution Registra means the Registrar of ORIC from time to time.means a Resolution that must be passed by at least 51 per cent of the votes cast by the Members present or voting by Proxy.
+Rule Book means this Rule Book and any amendments or substitutions thereto.- Secretary means a person elected or appointed from time to time to the role of Company Secretary under the provisions of the Rule Book Special Resolution means a Resolution that must be resolution of the Corporation passed at a General Meeting by at leastnot less than 75 per cent% of the votes cast by the Members entitled to vote on a resolution of which written notice was provided in accordance with rule 8.6 present or voting by Proxy.
+Yinhawangka Claim means: (a) the Claimant Applications lodged in the Federal Court and allocated numbers-WAD340/10 (NNTT WC10/16) and WAD216/10, (NNTT WC10/11); and (b) any other Claimant Application which: (i) is authorised by all or a substantial number of the persons who are, immediately before the filing of the claimant application, Yinhawangka People; and is in addition to, substitution for or in replacement of the Claimant Application referred to in paragraph (a) above;

+Yinhawangka Determination

+means an:

+- (a) the Approved Determination of Native Title made pursuant tomade in favour of the Yinhawangka Claim that native title exists in respect of some part of the area the subject People in Claimant Applications WAD216/2010 and WAD340/2010 on 18 July 2017 (WCD2017/003); - (b) any Approved Determination of Native Title made in favour of the Yinhawangka Claim and is held by, amongst others, some or allmembers of the Native Title Claim Group in respect of the Yinhawangka Claim.People.